 6. Tap the Hamburger Menu Link for the Speaker you’re Pairing

-7. Tap the Settings Item in the Hamburger Menu
+7. Tap the Settings Item in the Hamburger Menu to Continue with Google Home Pairing

-See this displayed in the previous picture, with the purple circle around it.
+In addition, see this displayed in the previous picture, with the purple circle around it.
 You then see the Device Settings screen for the specific Google Home speaker device, similar to as displayed on the previous screen, whose specific setting options appear on the screen shown next.
 In our case, that device, the Google Home Mini, is named Office Speaker.

 Note that we’ve scrolled down to the Device Settings section on this screen to find the Paired Bluetooth Devices option, as circled in the next picture.